marekmaskarinec/creed/readme.txt

 Operators:

-neg ( n -- n ) negates a number - todo
+neg ( n -- n ) negates a number

 Misc:

 help ( -- ) help - todo
 dump ( -- ) dumps the stack content to Writer

+CREED lib usage:

+To use CREED, you first need to create an instance.
+Do that using the NewInstance function.
+You need to pass it the starting buffer (which can be later changed) and the Writer.

+A creed instance then offerst the ExecCommand method, which can be used to run commands from a string.